timkendall/babel-plugin-base-path/README.md

 **Note: This is still experimental!
 Use at your own risk.**

 Adds first-class support for transforming relative asset paths to absolute one's.
+The goal of this plugin is to support native AST transforms for:

+1. Object fields
+2. String literals
+3. Template strings

 ## Quickstart